The 2004 Environmental Charter reads as follows:

 “That natural resources and balances have conditioned the emergence of humanity;

 “That the future and the very existence of humanity are inseparable from its natural environment;

 “That the environment is the common heritage of human beings;

-“Let man exercise an increasing influence on the conditions of life and on his own evolution;
+“That man exerts an increasing influence on the conditions of life and on his own evolution;

 “That biological diversity, the development of the person and the progress of human societies are affected by certain modes of consumption or production and by the excessive exploitation of natural resources;